-Next up, I want to share with you how you will be making money from your blog and for that, I suggest these two:
+Next up, I want to share with you how you will be making money from your blog.
+For that, I suggest these two:

 While there are plenty of ways you can make money from your blog, these two will be the best ones to do as both are very-passive ways you can make money.

-Affiliate marketing allows you to collect a commission when you sell a product through your website/blog and premium ads will allow you to make money simply by having ads places in your content and in your sidebar.
+Affiliate marketing allows you to collect a commission when you sell a product through your website/blog and premium ads will allow you to make money simply by having ads in your content and sidebar.
 You can learn more about each method using the links provided.